 - Bring your Child Home

 Please note: In addition to using a U.S. accredited or approved adoption service provider, prospective adoptive parents are required to work with an adoption agency that has also been approved by the Mongolian Government.
-Adoptive parents must use the Mongolian Government-approved adoption agency listed here:
+Adoptive parents must use one of the Mongolian Government-approved adoption agencies listed here:

 After you choose an accredited adoption service provider, you apply to be found eligible to adopt (Form I-800A) by the U.S. Government, Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS).
 Learn how.

 The first step for prospective adoptive parents is to apply to one of the Mongolian Government-approved U.S. adoption agencies for a home study.
-Once the U.S. Government determines that you are “eligible” and “suitable” to adopt your adoption service provider will gather all necessary documents and present them to the Mongolian Ministry of Population Development and Social Protection.
+Once the U.S. Government determines that you are "eligible" and "suitable" to adopt your adoption service provider will gather all necessary documents and present them to the Mongolian Ministry of Population Development and Social Protection.

 If both the United States and Mongolia determine that you are eligible to adopt, and a child is available for inter-country adoption, the central adoption authority in Mongolia may provide you with a referral for a child.

 Based on the home study, the Ministry of Population Development and Social Protection will propose a child with whom to match the prospective parents.
 Each family must decide for itself whether or not it will be able to meet the needs of the particular child and provide a permanent family placement for the referred child.

-Apply for the Child to be Found Eligible for Adoption
+4. Apply for the Child to be Found Eligible for Adoption:

 After you accept a match with a child, you will apply to the U.S Government, Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) for provisional approval to adopt that particular child (Form I-800).
 USCIS will determine whether the child is eligible under U.S. law to be adopted and enter the United States.
 Learn how.